 A: Club pass players cannot play for two teams on the same day.
 However, a goalkeeper may be listed on up to two Conference team match day team lineups per day from the same club, with the written consent by the conference league manager.
 A goalkeeper may not play on more than one team in the same gender age group, and is subject to the same standards as club pass players.

 Q: How do I make changes to the schedule posted online?

 A: To submit ANY schedule update/s after initial schedules have been posted online, you will need to submit a Schedule Update Request.
 To submit click on the appropriate Schedule Update button in the Schedules & Results section of your conference homepage.

 Click here for a walkthrough on how to submit.

 Q: Why does it say “Please Submit Schedule Update Form” next to my game on the public schedule?

-A: This is because the game could not be scheduled in GotSport based upon the information given to the Designated Scheduling Coordinator.
+A: This is because the game could not be scheduled in GotSport based on the information given to the Designated Scheduling Coordinator.
 The venue/field given was either not created in GotSport at the time, or no time/field was provided.
-The host club will need to submit a schedule update using the link on the Conference website, in the Scores, Standings & Schedules drop down to get the game details placed correctly on the schedule in GotSport.
+The host club will need to submit a schedule update using the link on located in the Schedules & Results section of your conference homepage to get the game details placed correctly on the schedule in GotSport.

-Q: How do we get referees assigned for our games?
+Q: How do we get referees for our game?